CovidEngine/.github/profile/README.md

-## Experimental stuff that was made for the GovHack 2021 Hackathon
+## 📦 Experimental, archived stuff that was made for the GovHack 2021 Hackathon

 - [Lenny](https://github.com/CovidEngine/covidengineui) - Experimental project that uses payment data to do COVID contact tracing Hackathon
 - [GLN hashes](https://github.com/CovidEngine/reverseglnhashes) - Experiments with COVID tracer QR codes - made for the GovHack 2021 Hackathon